History of Białystok: Third Polish Republic (1989–present)

+Following the liberalization of trade, The city became major transit and trade point for merchandise arriving from Belarus and Russia, and to support that, the City Market was established.
+The Polish United Workers' Party lost its monopoly over political life in the city and a process of decommunization began with changing names of streets and squares.

+Pope John Paul II visited the city on 5 June 1991 and was greeted at the Krywlany Airfield.
+During the Holy Mass, the Pope declared Sister Bolesława Lament blessed.
+Then he opened the Synod of the Archdiocese of Białystok in the Cathedral of the Assumption of the Blessed Virgin Mary and he also met with people from the orthodox community in the Cathedral of St. Nicholas.
+During his visit he decreed the establishment of the Białystok diocese which in the following year was raised to the rank of Roman Catholic Archdiocese of Białystok.

 On 1 January 1999 Białystok was named the capital of the newly organized Podlaskie Voivodeship, which was created out of the former Białystok and Łomża Voivodeships and the eastern half of the former Suwałki Voivodeship, pursuant to the Polish local government reforms adopted in 1998.

 Since the beginning of the century Białystok has significantly extended its area, incorporating neighboring villages such as Bialostoczek, Dziesieciny or Starosielce.
 The most recent incorporation, in 2006 were those of Zawady on the north and Dojlidy Gorne on the south.
 They have significantly increased the administrative area of the city to 102 km2.

 The accession of Poland to the EU in 2004 led to massive investments in the city, especially after the approval of Operational Program Development of Eastern Poland 2007–2013 as result of which the city saw modernization and completion of different projects: In 2008 'Alfa Centrum' was opened at the former site of Beckera Factory.
-A new stadium was built Jagiellonia Białystok next to the City Market.
+A new municipal stadium was built Jagiellonia Białystok next to the City Market.